sai197161/SPITE_D/README.md

    the same `Predictor` interface.
 5. **Tracker robustness** — no continuity filter, so track IDs churn on real data; obstacle boxes are axis-aligned rather than oriented.
+6. **Execution Loop** - think about where the system loops back to after a single pass
+7. **The Bottleneck** - diagnose pipeline bottlenecks conceptually and with timers.